-We lastly address a key question concerning the extent to which differences in political access and social media activity between NGOs and business interests are driven by existing differences in resources available to interest groups.
-As noted earlier, scholars have frequently linked interest group type to differences in background characteristics, e.g. financial and informational resources (e.g. Bouwen, 2002, 2004; Mahoney, 2004).
-Moreover, while there is no general agreement whether money buys influence, resource advantages for business interests are frequently mentioned in the study of political influence (e.g. Dür, Bernhagen and Marshall, 2015; Grossmann, 2012) and bias (e.g. Baumgartner and Leech, 2001; Schlozman, 1984).
+We lastly address a key question concerning the extent to which differences in political access and social media activity between NGOs and business interests are driven by existing differences in the resources available to interest groups.
+As noted earlier, scholars have frequently linked interest group type to differences in background characteristics, e.g. financial and informational resources (e.g. Gerber, 1999; Mahoney, 2004).
+Moreover, while there is no general agreement whether money buys influence, resource advantages for business interests are frequently mentioned in studies of political influence and bias (e.g. Baumgartner and Leech, 2001; Grossmann, Mahmood and Isaac, Forthcoming; Schlozman, 1984).
+It may be the case, for instance, that business interests' privileged access to resources gave them the upper hand in accessing policy-makers during the crisis.

 To measure resource availability, we use data on lobbying resources for each registered interest group as documented in the EU's Transparency Register itself.
-Each interest group is classified as having a "high" level of resources if they are in the upper tercile of lobbying expenditures, as compared to interest groups in the bottom terciles ("low").
-Because the upper tercile as a cutoff is relatively arbitrary, we run a large set of robustness checks for the results presented below using a wide array of cutoff values (Appendix F and G); make comparisons between only the most resource rich (upper quartile) and least resource rich (lower quartile) interest groups (Appendix F); and examine interest group staff size as an alternative measure of resources (Appendix H).
+We classify each interest group as having a "high" level of resources if they are in the upper tercile of lobbying expenditures, as compared to interest groups in the bottom terciles ("low").
+Because the upper tercile as a cutoff is relatively arbitrary, we run a large set of robustness checks for the results presented below using a wide array of cutoff values (see Appendices F and G); make comparisons between only the most resource rich (upper quartile) and least resource rich (lower quartile) (Appendix F); and examine interest group staff size as an alternative measure of resources (Appendix H).
 The results regarding resources are not substantively different across any of these robustness checks.

-We begin by investigating whether the finding that business interest gained preferential access to policy-makers at the expense of NGOs differed among high-resource and low-resource interest groups.
+We begin by investigating whether the finding that business interests gained preferential access to policy-makers at the expense of NGOs differed among high-resource and low-resource interest groups.
 To do this, we first estimate the effect of the pandemic on political access to meetings among high-resource NGOs relative to high-resource business interests.
 Results are presented in Model (1) in Table 3.
 Consistent with our main findings, when we confine the data to interest groups with large lobbying budgets, we still observe that the pandemic caused a decrease in (high-resource) NGOs' access to meetings with policy-makers relative to business interests with similarly large lobbying budgets.
 We then fit the model to meetings data from interest groups with low lobbying resource budgets.
 The results, presented in Model (2) of Table 3, show no strong evidence (p = 0.30) that the pandemic caused such a decrease among low-resource interest groups.
-In sum, when the data are stratified by resources, we see that it is largely well-resourced businesses that benefited from political access as a result of the pandemic
+In sum, when the data are stratified by resources, we see that it is largely well-resourced businesses that benefited from political access as a result of the pandemic at the expense of well-resourced NGOs.